 What NBN speed tier do I need?

-Choosing the right speed for your needs can be tricky – you don’t want to overpay for a level of service you don’t need – but here is a guide to what each speed tier is generally suitable for.
+Choosing the right speed for your needs can be tricky – you don’t want to overpay for a level of service you don’t need and you don’t want to buy a plan that is slower than what you require.
+Here is a rough guide to what each speed tier is generally suitable for.

 - NBN 12: Suitable for social media, web browsing, occasional videos – good for light users

 - NBN 25: Suitable for more intensive streaming and browsing – good for small households

 - NBN 50: Suitable for HD streaming, responsive online gaming, uploading and downloading large files – good for families